 • Scaffolding is reduced over time, allowing learners to self-manage.

 Explicit instruction is often misunderstood due to its straightforward, teacher-led nature.
 Some believe it oversimplifies complex tasks.
 However, this approach breaks down these tasks into smaller, manageable units, which eases understanding.
-Pieces of the puzzle come together to form a bigger picture, fostering advanced learning.
+Pieces of the puzzle come together to form a bigger picture, encouraging advanced learning.
 Critics argue that it limits students' ability to engage in higher-order thinking.

 In reality, explicit instruction builds essential skills needed for such cognitive activities.
-Although teacher-directed, this method creates a student-centered environment.
+Although teacher-directed, this method creates a student-centred environment.
 Students participate actively, which enhances their learning experiences.
 Some misconceptions arise from the idea that explicit instruction only benefits students with basic needs.
 Yet, it is effective in teaching higher-order skills.

 Addressing Compliance-Oriented Criticisms